arcanis/typanion/README.md

 - `isArray(values)` will ensure that the values are arrays whose values all match the specified schema.

 - `isBoolean()` will ensure that the values are all booleans.
-Note that to specifically check for either `true` or `false`, you can look for `isLiteral`.
+Prefer `isLiteral` if you wish to specifically check for one of `true` or `false`.
+This predicate supports coercion.

+- `isDate()` will ensure that the values are proper `Date` instances.
+This predicate supports coercion via either ISO8601, or raw numbers (in which case they're interpreted as the number of *seconds* since epoch, not milliseconds).

 - `isDict(values, {keys?})` will ensure that the values are all a standard JavaScript objects containing an arbitrary number of fields whose values all match the given schema.
 The `keys` option can be used to apply a schema on the keys as well (this will always have to be strings, so you'll likely want to use `applyCascade(isString(), [...])` to define the pattern).

 - `isLiteral(value)` will ensure that the values are strictly equal to the specified expected value.
-It's an handy tool that you can combine with `oneOf` and `object` to parse structures similar to Redux actions, etc. Note that you'll need to annotate your value with `as const` in order to let TypeScript know that the exact value matters (otherwise it'll cast it to `string` instead).
+It's an handy tool that you can combine with `oneOf` and `object` to parse structures similar to Redux actions, etc.

 - `isNumber()` will ensure that the values are all numbers.
+This predicate supports coercion.

 - `isObject(props, {extra?})` will ensure that the values are plain old objects whose properties match the given shape.
 Extraneous properties will be aggregated and validated against the optional `extra` schema.